bot-w/clean-action/Readme.md

 ### `branch`

 A branch from which delete workflow runs.
-Default is current branch.
+Default is all branches..

-Default: current branch.
+Default: all branches.

 ### `run_conclusions`